openmc-dev/openmc/docs/source/usersguide/install.rst

 maxcoord
   Maximum number of nested coordinate levels in geometry.
 Defaults to 10.

+linkbin
+  Dynamically link the executable to the openmc shared library.
+Turning this on will reduce compile time, but the LD_LIBRARY_PATH (or the equivalent on non-linux systems) must be set, and some error messages will be less helpful.

 To set any of these options (e.g. turning on debug mode), the following form should be used: